SchmidteServices/activeTAPI-Dyn365/docs/tech/configuration/activeTapiSettingEntity.md

 ## Plugin.NLog.Config

 activeTAPI supports *tracing* for diagnostic purpose, based on [NLog](https://nlog-project.org/).
 With this configuration setting you can control logging.
 If this settings is not available, which is the default, logging is disabled.
-Use this setting only when you got this advice from you vendor to trace down issues with activeTAPI.
+Use this setting only when you got advice from your vendor, to trace down issues with activeTAPI.